Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: Detectability analysis

 In addition, VLBI sensitivity imposes a further constraint.
 If the secondary peak of the visibility amplitude profile lies below the baseline sensitivity threshold, it would be unable to detect the rise of the visibility after the first null.
 In such cases, even if the first null position is within the baseline range, the null itself may remain undetectable.

+In addition, VLBI sensitivity imposes a further constraint on detecting the first null.
+A practical criterion is that 10\% of the secondary peak amplitude should remain above the baseline sensitivity threshold \citep[consistent with EHT observations of Sgr~A* and M87*; ][]{EHTC2019ApJL875.L1,EHTC2022ApJ930L12}.
+If this condition is not met, the post‑null visibility rise may become insufficient to trace the first null location, making it difficult to detect even if the null lies within the baseline range.

-Although the primary ring structures of M87* and Sgr~A* have already been detected with Earth-based VLBI, we apply the same criteria to these sources for consistency.
-Of particular interest is whether Moon–Earth baselines can resolve their photon rings, which we discuss in Section~\ref{sec:photon_ring}.
+Although the primary ring structures of M87* and Sgr~A* have already been detected with ground-based VLBI, we apply the same criteria to these sources for consistency.
+It is of particular interest whether Moon–Earth baselines can resolve their photon rings, as we discuss in Section~\ref{sec:photon_ring}.

-Based on these considerations, we evaluated the detectability of 31 candidate sources for Moon-Earth VLBI observations using the following two criteria: \begin{itemize} \item \textbf{Within the resolvable region}: The first null location must lie within the projected Moon-Earth baseline range; \item \textbf{Above the sensitivity threshold}: The secondary peak amplitude must exceed 1.4 mJy, corresponding to the baseline sensitivity of a 100 m lunar-based telescope paired with ALMA on the Earth. \end{itemize}
+Based on these considerations, we evaluated the detectability of 31 candidate sources for Moon-Earth VLBI observations using the following two criteria: \begin{itemize} \item \textbf{Within the resolvable region}: The first null location must lie within the projected Moon-Earth baseline range; \item \textbf{Above the sensitivity threshold}: 10\% of the secondary peak amplitude must exceed 0.232 mJy, corresponding to the baseline sensitivity of a 40 m lunar-based telescope paired with ALMA on the Earth. \end{itemize}

-The two criteria were applied to the 31 SMBH candidates, see Figure~\ref{fig:meet_criteria}.
-The left panel shows the resolvability criterion: only six sources lie below the grey dashed line, indicating that their first null location exceeds the minimal projected baseline.
-The right panel displays the sensitivity criterion: all 31 candidates exceed the 1.4 mJy threshold corresponding to a 100 m lunar-based telescope, while half of them remain detectable for a 5 m lunar-based telescope (28.7 mJy).
-For the 100 m case, so all sources satisfy the sensitivity requirement.
+The two criteria were applied to the 31 SMBH candidates, as shown in Figure~\ref{fig:meet_criteria}.
+The left panel illustrates the resolvability criterion: only six sources lie below the grey dashed line, indicating that their first null location exceeds the minimal projected Moon-Earth baseline.
+Notably, under this criterion, neither M87* nor Sgr~A* falls within the resolvable region, because the minimal projected Moon-Earth baselines are too long to resolve their first nulls.
+We compare the first null location only with the minimum projected baseline, not the maximum, because the candidate selection already ensures that the shadow size is larger than $\theta_{\rm beam}$, which guarantees that the first null location remains smaller than the maximum baseline.
+Hence, we do not need to compare the first null with the maximum projected baseline.
+The right panel in Figure~\ref{fig:meet_criteria} presents the sensitivity criterion: all 31 candidates exceed the 0.232 mJy threshold corresponding to a 40 m lunar-based telescope, while 16 of them remain detectable for a 5 m lunar-based telescope (1.852 mJy).
+For the 40 m case, all sources satisfy the sensitivity requirement.